 Our TSO licence obliges us to carry out transmission planning on a coordinated all-island basis in conjunction with EirGrid.
-This requirement is met by the System Operator Agreement in place between EirGrid and SONI.
-Together we now publish All-Island Generation Capacity and Transmission Forecast Statements.
+This requirement is met by the System Operator Agreement in place between SONI and EirGrid.
+Together we now publish All-Island Generation Capacity and Ten Year Transmission Forecast Statements.
 The aim of coordinated planning is to ensure, as far as possible, that projects developed, particularly in border areas, will benefit the entire island.

-European legislation requires all European TSOs to cooperate through ENTSO-E.

-ENTSO-E has six regional groups that co-ordinate network planning and development at regional level.
+European legislation requires all European TSOs to cooperate through ENTSO-E. ENTSO-E has six regional groups that co-ordinate network planning and development at regional level.
 We are members of the Regional Group North Sea (RGNS), which also includes EirGrid and the TSOs of Belgium, Denmark, France,

 Germany, Great Britain, Luxembourg, Netherlands and Norway.
 One of the duties of RGNS is to produce a Regional Investment Plan (RegIP) every two years.
 This RegIP together with the other five RegIPs feed into ENTSO-E's Ten Year Network Development Plan (TYNDP).

-Projects of pan-European and regional significance12 are identified in the TDPNI using the following labels: "TYNDP/ TYNDP_Project_No" or "RegIP/ RegIP_Project_No".
-The most recent final versions of TYNDP13 and RGNS RegIP14 were issued in 2018 and 2017 respectively.
+Projects of pan-European and regional significance are identified in the TDPNI using the following labels: " TYNDP/ TYNDP\Project\No" or " RegIP/ RegIP\Project\No".
+The most recent final versions of TYNDP and RGNS RegIP were issued in 2018 and 2017 respectively.
 Northern Ireland projects in European plans are listed in Appendix C.

-1.2.2 United Kingdom's Referendum on EU Membership
+1.2.2 United Kingdom's Departure from the European Union

-The United Kingdom's June 2016 referendum on EU membership has presented uncertainties for the single electricity market on the island of Ireland.
+The departure of the United Kingdom from the European Union in January 2020 has presented uncertainties for the single electricity market on the island of Ireland.

 Regardless of the UK leaving the EU, there will always be many shared benefits of working closely with our nearest neighbours.
 We aim to maintain a strong relationship between Northern Ireland, Great Britain and Ireland on energy matters.
-This TDPNI is based on the most up-to-date information available at the freeze date of 01 January 2019.
+This TDPNI is based on the most up-to-date information available at the freeze date of 01 July 2020.
 Future TDPNIs will reflect any change in Northern Ireland's relationship with the EU.

-1.3 Period Covered by the TDPNI 2019-2028
+1.3 Period Covered by the TDPNI 2020-2029